LiliMeng/BQ_Amazon/README.md

 *As a result, the time required to update the recommendation model was reduced from several days to just a few hours.
 The new process was so effective that it was adopted by other teams within the organization, leading to faster deployment cycles and more up-to-date recommendations for customers.
 This not only improved the user experience but also contributed to a 15% increase in sales from the recommendation engine."*

-### Conclusion

-When answering questions about "Invent and Simplify," focus on demonstrating your ability to think creatively and strategically to solve problems and improve processes.
-Provide concrete examples that show how your innovations and simplifications had a significant impact on efficiency, scalability, or business outcomes.
-This will help you convey your alignment with Amazon’s culture of continuous improvement and innovation.